 - Late Fees, Lost Items and Blocked Cards:

-Late fees: A fine of fifteen cents per item per day will be assessed for items returned after their due date.
+Late fees: A fine of 15 cents per item per day will be assessed for items returned after their due date.

 Lost or damaged items: For lost or damaged library materials, a $20.00 processing fee will be charged in addition to the actual cost of the item if the library replaces it for you.
 If you purchase the item in new condition and bring it into the library, the processing fee does not apply.

 Blocked cards: A card is blocked when late fees reach $5.00.
 You must clear the fines before your card can be used again.

 - Interlibrary Loans:

-Who may borrow: Any Moffat County Library patron who has had a library card.
+Who may borrow: Any Moffat County Library patron who has a current library card in good standing.
 New patrons may use interlibrary loan services once they reach regular patron status (that is, once they have been a library cardholder for more than 30 days).

 How to Borrow: Complete an interlibrary loan request form, which is available at the library.
-Be sure to use the proper form (there is one form for books, audio tapes and videos, and another form for periodicals).
 Make sure you provide all required information.
-When requesting a periodical, you must read and sign the copyright agreement on the back of the ILL form.
+A librarian can assist you with completing the form.